 From a community donor who is specially matched (“matched product”)

-A bag of platelets takes about 1 hour or less to infuse.
+It takes about 1 hour or less to get 1 unit of platelets.
 As with RBCs, nurses will monitor your temperature, pulse, and blood pressure.

 Plasma (FFP) transfusions

 These may be used to supply the blood with more clotting factors to help stop excess bleeding.
 FFP must be “typed” to match your blood type.
-One unit of plasma is taken from a unit of whole blood and is then frozen at the blood bank.
+One unit or bag of plasma is taken from a unit of whole blood and is then frozen at the blood bank.
 Plasma is thawed when it is needed.
-FFP usually takes 1 to 2 hours to infuse.
+It usually takes 1 to 2 hours to get 1 unit of FFP.

 Due to the severe risks involved, these transfusions are rarely used.
-If there is a problem with the WBCs, your healthcare provider may recommend other treatments to help promote the growth of new WBCs.
+If there is a problem with the WBCs, your healthcare provider may suggest other treatments to help encourage the growth of new WBCs.

 Risks and possible complications of blood and blood product transfusions